This notebook shows how to wire arrayed instances —

 Corners Bundle Route

-Same array layout, now using [add_bundle_from_corners][doroutes.add_bundle_from_corners] to specify the
+Same array layout, now using [add_bundle_manual][doroutes.add_bundle_manual] to specify the

-exact path through two absolute corner points.
+exact path through four absolute corner points.
 For the full corners /

 steps API and when to choose each, see